sinch/sinch-js-rtc/README.md

 - SinchIMsample, our Instant Messaging sample app
 - SinchPSTNsample, our PSTN calling sample app
 - SinchWEBsample, our Web to Web calling sample app
-- SinchAUTHsample, our sample for demonstrating integrating authenticate users with a custom backend
+- SinchAUTHsample, our sample for demonstrating integrating a custom backend for user authentication (useful for native app compatability)
 - python-backend-sample, a sample backend for Sinch written in Python (see README.md for more information on getting started)
+- SinchVIDEOsample, sample for person to person video calling
+- SinchGROUPVIDEOsample, sample for group video conferencing
+- SinchGROUPAUDIOsample, sample for group audio conferencing
+- SinchVERsample, sample for number verification

 These sample apps demonstrate user management, session handling and more.
 The interesting stuff can be found in the .js files.